vrshetty/blogmagazine/readme.txt

 * Yes, this theme is translation ready.
 You can use any WordPress language translation plugin.

+= Does the theme is support RTL format? =

+* Yes, this theme is support RTL(Right to left) format.
+Just change RTL language from backend this theme autometically detect RTL language.

 == Screenshots ==
 1. https://pxhere.com/en/photo/1419836 - License CC0 Public Domain
 2. https://pxhere.com/en/photo/732395 - License CC0 Public Domain